 But despite some evidence that these experiments may have been conducted under artificial conditions, a 2012 Mayo Clinic review concludes that paper towels still reign supreme: “From a hygiene viewpoint, paper towels are superior to electric air dryers.
 Paper towels should be recommended in locations where hygiene is paramount, such as hospitals and clinics.”

 That’s partially because most of us simply don’t have the patience to fully dry our hands with a warm-air or jet-air dryer, and moist hands collect more bacteria.
 “Most people dry their hands for a bit, then wipe them on their dirty jeans, or open the door with their still-wet hands,” Rodney Lee Thompson, a hospital epidemiologist at the Mayo Clinic, told the Wall Street Journal.

 So it looks like we have a winner, in the form of those ever-reliable paper towels.
 But at the end of the day, this entire argument is somewhat moot, because it’s virtually impossible to do anything at all without coating yourself in a fresh layer of germs.
-Which means you can either be the kind of person who touches every communal object with a tissue, or you can just live your life and hope for the best (but still wash your hands often, especially during a global pandemic).
+Still, please do continue to wash your hands often, especially during a global pandemic.